the HRC are fortunate to be able to draw upon a small group of local Holocaust

 Annual Arts and Writing Contest.

-Writing Contest, which asks area Middle School and High School students to
+and Writing Contest, which asks area Middle School and High School students to

 contemplate a Holocaust-related topic and respond to it in either the visual

 media or the written word.
 The resulting works are judged by category and grade

 level, and at the end of the school year the best are selected for special